lnhtrn/lnhtrn/README.md

 I'm Linh Tran, a Computer Science student and Natural Language Processing enthusiast at the University of Rochester!

-🔭 I specialize in data engineering and data science with Python, and I enjoy an intensive working environment where I am constantly challenged.
-I also am good at team working, brainstorming new ideas, and getting everyone focused on the goal of the project.
-My colleagues would describe me as a creative, flexible but still realistic and logical person.
+🔭 With experience in NLP, Data Science, and Data Engineering with Python, I'm passionate about creating new changes and discovering new possibilities with Natural Language Processing models and Large Language Models.

 🌱 I’m currently seeking internship opportunities to work in Data Engineering and Data Science, or Software Engineering.